- Search The Registry

 - My Account

-*On this date the Civil Rights Act of 1875 was passed.
-Sometimes called the Enforcement Act or the Force Act, was a United States federal law enacted during the Reconstruction era in response to civil rights violations against Blacks.
+*On this date, the Civil Rights Act of 1875 was passed.
+The Enforcement Act or the Force Act was a United States federal law enacted during Reconstruction in response to civil rights violations against Blacks.